Contact

 your complete guide to condo fees

-If you’re thinking of purchasing a multi-family property, you may be surprised when learning about condo fees in Calgary and how they are an additional expense you’ll need to budget for every month.
+If you’re considering purchasing a multi-family property, you may be surprised when learning about condo fees in Calgary and how they are an additional expense you’ll need to budget for every month.

 Potential condo and townhome buyers typically ask three questions about condo fees: